RebornOS-Team/calamares-configuration/README.md

 ## Cloning

 In order to download the source code to your local computer for testing, or for development, you can clone from the remote repository using either SSH, or HTTPS.
-Below are instructions on how to do so using Gitlab hosted code as remote.
+Below are instructions on how to do so using GitHub hosted code as remote.

 ### HTTPS